 5. Mrs. Shakuntala Sharma, my mother

 My ‘Sound Recording’ course got over in the end of April, 1972.
 The very next day after the formalities of final semester were done with; I vacated the hostel, packed my bag and landed in Bombay.
 It was 3rd of May.
 Here too, in a true ‘filmy style’; I was faced with a horrifying situation of spending my first night on a footpath, in the mega city.
+I had not thought about arranging an accommodation for me.
+How convenient!
 My friend Arun Chakravarty had got an accommodation in an Andheri lodge, where I parked my bag.
 I myself could not stay in the room after 9 pm, as the owner would not allow any outsider to remain in.
 So, I had to get out and start walking up and down… to kill time.
 How much ‘time’ would that be, I had no idea.
 Mentally I was prepared to spend the night, in the open… In a while I sat down on a bench.
 I don’t think I must have thought about eating.
 There were bigger situation to be handled.
 I was visualizing a cop to appear, question me harshly, as to what was I doing there so late, or he might even threaten me to go home or just get lost…

 It was past 11 pm and most of lodge lights were off.
 My eyes were glued to the lodge gate, that held all the comfort and security behind it.
 Suddenly I saw a figure at the gate.
 My friend, gingerly opened the shutter of the lodge, he gestured me to come.
 Very quietly he sneaked me into his room… and… very narrowly I escaped the adventure of sleeping on a cement bench at Lallu Bhai Park, Andheri.
 Next day, on May 4, my other friends found a large room for me at Arab Bunglaow, Khetwadi Main Road (Girgaon).
 I had been allotted a bed out of four in the room.
 Best part was other 3 beds also were occupied by my Film Institute friends… I would stay here for the next 5 years and would become very close friends of the land-lord Jayant Patel and his entire family.